zettajs/tyrell/cli/README.md

 -k, --keyPair <key_pair>  Specify existing keypair to use when creating future asg.
 If not specified it will generate and download one for you.

+-v, --vpc <vpc> Indicate which VPC to deploy to.

 ### Remove Stack

 Will a) remove all targets/routers/workers associated with the stack b) the stack its self.